ADGEfficiency/adgefficiency.github.io/_posts/2017-01-26-renewables-confusion-renewable-versus-clean.md

 ---

-This post looks at how wind and solar perform in two important environmental dimensions - renewable and clean.
+This post looks at how wind and solar perform in two important environmental dimensions.

 ## renewable versus clean